adslabcuhk/elect/README.md

 ## Artifact Evaluation Instructions

 Please refer to the [AE_INSTRUCTION.md](AE_INSTRUCTION.md) for details.
-We provide two testbeds with a settled system environment to run our evaluation scripts.
-Note that to ensure security, we will provide the connection key and specific connection method of the two testbeds on the HotCRP website.

 ## Prerequisites

 ### Testbed

 As a distributed KV store, ELECT requires a cluster of machines to run.
 With the default erasure coding parameters (i.e., [n,k]==[6,4]), ELECT requires a minimum of 6 machines as the storage nodes.
 In addition, to avoid unstable access to Alibaba OSS, we use a server node within the same cluster as the cold tier to store the cold data.
 We also need a client node to run the YCSB benchmark tool.
 Therefore, we need at least 8 machines to run the prototype.

 ### Dependencies